mgoeker/table2itol/README.md

 The pair of identifiers then specifies a tip, literally provided in the `--identifier` column.
 If both `--identifier` and `--identifier2` are not `NA` the pair specifies a branch.

+#### How can I better display dates?

+Dates are converted to numbers with decimal points if `--conversion double` is used.
+Such a gradient would then represent the number of the day.
+The lowest date encountered in the data would be set to day 1.
+Note that this only works if the canonical date format, e.g. `2015-08-30`, is used (if at least half of the non-missing values in some column can be parsed as `%Y-%m-%d` the column is accepted as representing dates).
+For the display of numbers with decimal points see above (options `--double-to-bars` and `--precision`).